-Government Code Section 65583(a)(54)) requires the County to allow emergency shelters without any discretionary action in at least one zone that is appropriate for permanent emergency shelters (i.e., with commercial uses that are compatible with residential uses or light industrial zones in transition), regardless of its demonstrated need.
-The goal of Government Code Section 65583(a)(54) is to ensure that local governments are sharing the responsibility of providing opportunities for the development of emergency shelters.
+Government Code Section 65583(a)(4)) requires the County to allow emergency shelters without any discretionary action in at least one zone that is appropriate for permanent emergency shelters (i.e., with commercial uses that are compatible with residential uses or light industrial zones in transition), regardless of its demonstrated need.
+The goal of Government Code Section 65583(a)(4)) is to ensure that local governments are sharing the responsibility of providing opportunities for the development of emergency shelters.
 To that end, the legislation also requires that the County demonstrate site capacity in the zones identified to be appropriate for the development of emergency shelters.

 The County allows emergency shelters by-right, without discretionary review, in the Commercial Service (C-S) zone district, however there are no parcels available for the development of a shelter.
-To address the potential need for an emergency shelter and to comply with Government Code Section 65583 (e) (AB 2339), the County has included Program E.3 to permit emergency shelters by-right without discretionary review in the Residential-Traditional Community Multifamily zone district (R-TC-MF).
-There is one 387-acre and two vacant parcels in the R-TC-MF in the Homeacres community that are 2.24 acres and .38 acres vacant parcel within this zone-that are suitable for a year-round construction of one or more emergency shelters.
-An emergency shelter could be constructed as an individual use on a portion of this site, or as part of a larger commercial development.-Ihe two R-TC-MF zoned parcels are located within Homeacres community, an unincorporated island surrounded by the City of Vallejo.
-These parcels are surrounded by All land in the Commercial Service district is adjacent to incorporated communities or existing unincorporated communities and is therefore in close proximity tonear other services and amenities, such as grocery stores, as well as major transportation corridors.
+To address the potential need for an emergency shelter and to comply with Government Code Section 65583 (e)(AB 2339), the County has included Program E.3 to permit emergency shelters by-right without discretionary review in the Residential-Traditional Community Multifamily zone district (R-TC-MF). and two vacant parcels in the R-TC-MF in the Homeacres community that are 2.24 acres and .38 acres that are suitable for a year-round construction emergency shelter.
+The two R-TC-MF zoned parcels are located within Homeacres community, an unincorporated island surrounded by the City of Vallejo.
+These parcels are surrounded by services and amenities, such as grocery stores, as well as major transportation corridors.
+Government Code Section 65583(a)(5)) establishes that, within the identified zone, only objective development and management standards may be applied, given they are designed to encourage and facilitate the development of or conversion to an emergency shelter.